puppetlabs/puppet-docs/source/puppet/6.19/man/agent.md

 <p>A path ending with '.jsonl' will receive structured output in JSON Lines
 format.</p></li>
 <li><p>--masterport:
-The port on which to contact the puppet master.
+The port on which to contact the Puppet Server.
-(This is a Puppet setting, and can go in puppet.conf.)</p></li>
+(This is a Puppet setting, and can go in puppet.conf.
+Deprecated in favor of the 'serverport' setting.)</p></li>
 <li><p>--noop:
 Use 'noop' mode where the daemon runs in a no-op or dry-run mode.
 This is useful for seeing what changes Puppet would make without actually